Why Do I Feel Anxious for No Reason? (And What It Actually Means)

 But long-standing anxiety doesn’t mean it can’t change.

-With support, many people experience:
+With the right support, many people experience:

 • quieter thoughts

-• less body tension
+• less tension in their body

 • better sleep